embaudert/Cleaning-Data/README.md

 # Cleaning of gyroscope data

-Disclaimer: I am not even sure whether I got the exercise correct or what was the expected outcome.
-I did it as good as I could, when it is wrong, pleas inform me what the instructors actually wanted.
+Disclaimer: I am not even sure whether I got the exercise correct or what was the expected outcome is.
+I did it as good as I could, when it is wrong, please inform me what the instructors actually wanted.
 Thank you!

 ## Files